how to look after your student mental health during exam season - man sat by traffic

 It’s free too, so you have nothing to lose.

-If you’re still feeling stressed, be sure to take a look at our article on the best revision techniques – you mind find something that clicks (like creating a mind-map) and that in itself can take the edge off.
+If you’re still feeling stressed, be sure to take a look at our article on the best revision techniques – you might find something that clicks (like creating a mind-map) and that in itself can take the edge off.